rclark848/PIRE_Bioinformatics/Day_3_Labs/PCA_Lab.md

 2. Choose to insert a chart, and make it a scatter plot
 3. The Japan samples should be plotted
 4. Right click on the chart and choose `Select data`
-5.  `Add` a new data series
+5. Add a new data series
-6. For the X values in the new series, select all cells in the first PCA column for the Indonesia samples
+6. For the X values in the new series, select all the cells in the first PCA column for the Indonesia samples
 7. For the Y values in the new series, select all the cells in the second PCA column for the Indonesia samples
 8. Add a new data series for the Philippines (same as for Indonesia)
 9. Click `OK` and look at it!

-If populations are significantly differentiated then we expect to see clustering of individuals by their respective populations.
-This clustering will not necessarily occur on the first several principal components though, so you may want to create graphs of the first vs. third PCA, first vs. fourth, etc., to see the major patterns in the data.
+If populations are significantly differentiated, then we expect to see clustering of individuals by their respective populations.
+This clustering will not necessarily occur on the first several principal components though, so you may want to create graphs of the first vs. third PCs, first vs. fourth, etc., to see the major patterns in the data.
 \
 \
 *Do individuals within populations cluster together?
 Why do you think so (or not)?*